qdushl/PQA-Net/README.md

 # PQA-Net
+If you use this code please cite the paper

+    "Q. Liu et al., "PQA-Net: Deep No Reference Point Cloud Quality Assessment via Multi-view Projection," in IEEE Transactions on Circuits and Systems for Video Technology, doi: 10.1109/TCSVT.2021.3100282."

+    The Bibtex format is as
+    "@ARTICLE{9496633,
+  author={Liu, Qi and Yuan, Hui and Su, Honglei and Liu, Hao and Wang, Yu and Yang, Huan and Hou, Junhui}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, title={PQA-Net: Deep No Reference Point Cloud Quality Assessment via Multi-view Projection}, year={2021}, volume={}, number={}, pages={1-1}, doi={10.1109/TCSVT.2021.3100282}}"

 MainDTLQ.py is for distortion classification task and please run it first.
 The explanations of some parameters are as below: